strongloop/flow-engine/README.md

   ```
   var taskHandler = require('taskModule')(task_config);
   ```
-- The taks module loading procedure:
+- **The taks module loading procedure**:
-  - use task's name to search the task module and see if there is task module under options.tasks[taskName].
+  - use task's name to search the task module and see if there is a task module under options.tasks[taskName].
     The options.tasks here is the options that you pass to Flow's constructor or the setup function.
     The difference is the options.tasks that you pass to the setup function will be processed via the `require()` and each task will turn into a module function.
-And the options.tasks that you pass to Flow's constructor function shall be module functions alread.
+And the options.tasks that you pass to Flow's constructor function shall be module functions already.
-  - keep searching the task module under ./lib/task/ inside the flowengine's directory.
+  - searching the task module under ./lib/task/ inside the flowengine's directory.
   - diretcly use `require` against the task's name.

+- **Execute a task**:
+  - use the `task module loading procedure` above to get task's setup function
+  - get the properties/values that defined in the assemble for the task and use paramResolver to replace the placeholder into corresponding value if there is
+  - pass the properties/values above into the task's setup function: `function (config)`.
+Then a task function should return: `function(req, resp, next)`
+  - call the function we get from previous step and pass the req, resp and next into it. the `next` here is a callback function that is created by the flow, not the one strong-gateway passes to the flow.
+  - when the `next` callback is invoked, the flow engine determinate if there is error by checking the first argument.
+    - if the first argument presents, the flow engine will perform the `error handling procedure`
+  - if the local error handling does throw any error or the task finishes without any error, then the flow engine goes to the next task

+- **Error Handling**:
+  - check if there is local error handling for the task:
+    - if yes, then execute the tasks defined in the erorr handling:
+      - when the local error handling finishes, if the local handling throws another error, then go to global error handling.
+      - then the flow ends.
+    - if no, then see if there is any global error handling:
+      - no global error handling : use default error handling and then ends the flow
+      - global error handling exists: execute the global error handling and then ends the flow